Kishorenl/java-snippets/src/com/kishorenl/collections/priorityqueue/java-pq.md

 We can add size as the first argument to PriorityQueue

-So, overally for maxHeap we can use from Java1.8
+So, overal for maxHeap we can use from Java1.8

 PriorityQueue<Integer> queue = new PriorityQueue<>(10, Collections.reverseOrder());